microsoft/JARVIS/taskbench/README.md

 | llama-2-7b-chat           | 37.06 | 16.49 | 86.31 | 30.17 | 4.27 | 14.94 | 9.34 |
 | mpt-7b-chat               | 44.54 | 20.98 | 87.17 | 15.95 | 1.69 | 5.34 | 3.45 |

-More details can be found in our paper: [TaskBench: Benchmarking Large Language Models for Task Automation](http://arxiv.org/abs/2303.17580).
+More details can be found in our paper: [TaskBench: Benchmarking Large Language Models for Task Automation](https://arxiv.org/abs/taskbench).

 ## Citation

 If you find this work useful in your method, you can cite the paper as below:

-    @inproceedings{shen2023taskbench,
+    @article{shen2023taskbench,
-      author = {Shen, Yongliang and Song, Kaitao and Tan, Xu and Zhang, Wenqi and Ren, Kan and Yuan, Siyu and Lu, Weiming and Li, Dongsheng and Zhuang, Yueting}, booktitle = {arXiv},
+      title   = {TaskBench: Benchmarking Large Language Models for Task Automation}, author  = {Shen, Yongliang and Song, Kaitao and Tan, Xu and Zhang, Wenqi and Ren, Kan and Yuan, Siyu and Lu, Weiming and Li, Dongsheng and Zhuang, Yueting}, journal = {arXiv preprint arXiv:2303.17580},
-      title = {TaskBench: Benchmarking Large Language Models for Task Automation}, year = {2023}
+      year    = {2023}
     }